EUMETNET/meteogate-documentation/docs/index.md

 # Welcome to the MeteoGate Documentation

-**MeteoGate is a ‘One-Stop Shop’ for discovering and accessing meteorological and hydrological data across Europe.**
+**MeteoGate is a ‘One-Stop Shop’ for discovering and accessing meteorological and hydrological data across Europe, priovided by [EUMETNET](https://www.eumetnet.eu/).**

 It enables National Meteorological and Hydrological Services (NMHSs) to share data openly while retaining full control and ownership.
 Through a common technical and policy framework, MeteoGate supports both public data access and obligations under EU legislation and the WMO WIS 2.0 initiative.